gdykeman/gdykeman.github.io/_posts/2018-06-26-ios-upgrades.md

 - name: GATHER ROUTER FACTS FOR VERIFICATION
   ios_facts:

-- name: SHOW UPDATED VERSION
+- name: ASSERT THAT THE IOS VERSION IS CORRECT
-  debug:
-    msg: "{{ ansible_net_version }}"
+  assert:
+    that:
+      - compliant_ios_version == ansible_net_version
 {%endraw%}
 ```
 With the remote device having been rebooted, we execute the `ios_facts` module again to capture the new `ansible_net_version`.

-Finally, we use the `debug` module to display the new version and see that the upgrade was successful and the remote device is now running the compliant IOS version.
+Finally, we use the `assert` module to ensure that the upgrade was successful and the remote device is running the compliant IOS version.
+By using the `assert` module, we make the playbook fail if it is *NOT* the correct version.